Rajpratik71/eucalyptus-wiki/Eucalyptus-Mailing-Lists.md

+## develop@eucalyptus.com

+This mailing list is for Eucalyptus developers.
+If you're hacking on Eucalyptus code, including AWS tools that work with Eucalyptus, you should join this list.

+**To subscribe, send an email to develop+subscribe@eucalyptus.com and then reply to the subsequent email.**

+**To see archives and for more information, visit https://groups.google.com/a/eucalyptus.com/forum/#!forum/develop**

 ## euca-users@eucalyptus.com

 This mailing list is for all users of Eucalyptus.
 If you have any questions or need assistance, joining this mailing list is a good place to start.